 - In all but 8 states and the District of Columbia, the detention rate for black juvenile offenders exceeded the rate for other race/ethnicity groups.

-- In 29 states and the District of Columbia, the ratio between the minority-to-white detention rate was above the national average.
-In 25 states and the District of Columbia the minority-to-white detention rate was more than 4 to 1.
+- In 27 states, the ratio between the minority-to-white detention rate was above the national average.
+In 23 states the minority-to-white detention rate was more than 4 to 1.

 USA.gov | Privacy | Policies & Disclaimers | FOIA | Site Map | Ask a Question | OJJDP Home